Time spent on the water is not the time to forget the things you need. Don't forget with this Must Have Boat Day Essentials List!

 2. Bug spray.

-While you don't really need this if you stay on the boat or in the water (unless you're trying to ward off dragonflies), if you anchor and spend much time on shore you'll definitely appreciate having bug spray to keep those mosquitos away.
+While you don’t really need this if you stay on the boat or in the water (unless you’re trying to ward off dragonflies), if you anchor and spend much time onshore you’ll definitely appreciate having insect repellent to keep those mosquitos away.

 3. Sun protection